 Life circumstances are unique for everyone, but if there’s one thing that I believe remains universal, regardless of your work or family set-up, is that we all could use a budget to manage finances properly.
-As a family living on one low income, we knew we had to do everything we can to make this work.
+As a family living on one low income for many years, we knew we had to do everything we could to make this work.

 I don’t think there’s such thing as a perfect budget, but I do believe that there’s a right budget for everyone.
 What you need to do is to determine your expenses, cut back on unnecessary expenses to make room for the more important ones, and live below your means.
 When you’ve performed these basic yet important budgeting tips, you can pretty much live in one income and still be on the right financial track.